-At LSE and LSE Students’ Union we are committed to creating a safe and supportive community and tackling sexual violence.
+At LSE and LSE Students’ Union we are committed to making sure campus is a safe and supportive community for everyone, where we tackle sexual violence head on.
 To help us do this, we launched Consent.Ed.

-Consent.Ed is an educational programme that explores issues around consent, and provides an opportunity for us to discuss how we can look out for one another and create a respectful and inclusive campus.
+Consent.Ed is a two-part educational programme developed by the university to explore issues around sexual consent, providing an opportunity for us to discuss how we can look out for one another and create a positive, respectful consent culture, where everyone feels safe on campus.

 We all benefit from learning more about what it means to seek and give consent, as well as how to safely intervene when a situation isn’t quite right.
 The sessions will empower you to become an active bystander and make positive decisions about your own relationships and interactions with others.

 CONTENT WARNING: Both the online and in-person course discusses topics of sexual assault, harassment, abuse and rape.
-We recognise the sensitive nature of Consent.Ed and students who feel unable to participate for personal reasons can opt out.
-Please note that we will hold survivors-only sessions alongside our open sessions.
+We recognise the sensitive nature of Consent.Ed and students who feel unable to participate for personal reasons can opt out, as discussed below.
+Please note that we will also hold survivors-only sessions alongside our open sessions.

-The in-person sessions will be led by LSE students, who are trained to facilitate discussion in a safe and care-centred space.
+As mentioned above, the in-person sessions will be led by LSE students who are trained to facilitate discussion in a safe environment.

-As this is a sensitive issue, we have designed Consent.Ed to be empowering and have been careful about the content.
-Our student facilitators have been trained to deliver sensitive content and will be giving trigger warnings throughout.
-We also offer survivor-led workshops, which you can read more about and book below if you feel you would be more comfortable in that space.
-Alternatively, you can also opt out entirely by filling out the linked form below.
+We recognise the sensitivity of the topic and have chosen the content we cover carefully.
+We’ve worked hard to make sure the course is as informative, and inclusive as possible.
+We will also be offering survivor-led workshops, which you can read more about and book below, if you feel you would be more comfortable in that space.
+Alternatively, you can also opt-out entirely by filling out the linked form below.